Tijuana Baja California, Mexico Travel Guide

 Purchase a local SIM card from a mobile provider's official store or an OXXO convenience store, if connectivity is needed.

-Take an authorized airport taxi (if flying to TIJ), a ride-share (Uber/Didi), or a pre-arranged shuttle.
+Take an authorized airport taxi (if flying to TIJ), transportation-share (Uber/Didi), or a pre-arranged shuttle.

-Once at your lodging, familiarize yourself with your neighborhood; locate nearby services.
+Once at your lodging, get to know your neighborhood; locate nearby services.

 For efficient packing and organization, consider products from Eagle Creek.